rgglez/nagios-check-domain-ai/README.md

 # nagios-check-domain-ai

-**check_domain_ai** is a nagios plugin written in [Go](https://go.dev/) to check the expiration date of a given domain and notify if it is about to expire.
+**check_domain_ai** is a Nagios plugin written in [Go](https://go.dev/) that checks the expiration date of a given domain and notifies you if it is about to expire.

-This plugin queries public [whois](https://www.rfc-editor.org/rfc/rfc3912.txt) servers.
-It tries its best to query the right server for the public suffix or TLD.
-Then, it parses the whois output using Microsoft Azure OpenAI gateway API.
+This plugin queries public [WHOIS](https://www.rfc-editor.org/rfc/rfc3912.txt) servers.
+It strives to query the appropriate server for the public suffix or TLD.
+Then, it parses the WHOIS output using the Microsoft Azure AI gateway to OpenAI API.

 ## Command line options